April 21, 2026

 • Once the article is LIVE online, I’ll share it in my social media channels, email the source(s) with the link as well as my clients’ social media handles and mine.
 (10 minutes)

-• This is a good time to reconnect with the editor and provide another article idea.
+• This is a good time to reconnect with the editor and pitch an article idea for their next issue or the next month.

 • Stalk mailbox or bank account for the next 30-45 days for your payment.
 If this takes longer, you might need to reach out to the editor, accounting department, or someone else at the company to make sure they have all of your paperwork and cut the check.
 (5-10 minutes)

-On a conservative estimate of these timeframes, I’m up to about 270 minutes, about 4 hours and 30 minutes.
+On a conservative estimate of these timeframes, I’m up to about 270 minutes.

 Rates differ a lot from client to client, and my rates change depending on the scope of the project, the type of work, and how busy I am.
 For my freelance writing business, rates are a fluid component, but it’s important to have a goal in mind of what you want your “hourly rate” to be when you’re pricing out article assignments.